datastax-labs/sperf/README.md

 * Do I need to install Python?
 Nope!
 Just download the binary for your platform.
 * Which tool do I use first? `sperf` run from a diag directory is a good starting point.
 * What's the command I use for iostat and `sperf sysbottle`? `iostat -x -d -c -t 1 600`
-* What about Python 3.8 support?
-Python 3.8 works fine with sperf, but we cannot yet generate binaries for 3.8 until this issue is closed: https://github.com/pyinstaller/pyinstaller/issues/4311

 # Development